ENIG Rohs VS OSP VS HASL Comparison Table: Which Works Best?

-Consider this option when you require your PCB to be RoHS compliant, with a flat surface and good wettability for best solderability, not to say that other types of finish don’t offer this as well.
+Consider China Osp PCB when you require your PCB to be RoHS compliant, with a flat surface and good wettability for best solderability, not to say that other types of finish don’t offer this as well.

 4- ISn PCB Finish

-Immersion Tin is a chemical process that applies a thin layer of tin on the copper, and it provides an excellent flat surface for fine pitch components use.
-Immersion Tin has been used mainly as an alternative to a lead-based surface finish.
+Immersion Tin is a chemical process that applies a thin layer of tin on the copper, and it provides an excellent flat surface for delicate pitch components use.
+Immersion Tin has been primarily used as an alternative to a lead-based surface finish.

-Additionally, it uses fewer water and chemicals in the application process.
+Additionally, it uses less water and chemicals in the application process.

-It is also easy to do any re-work in the event of an error in the application of components on the board.
+It is also easy to do any rework in the event of a soldering error.